Apply today! Recreation & Wellbeing is offering a $1,000 to $2,000 hiring bonus!

 How to Apply:

-To apply for this position, you will need to upload a resume.
+To apply for this position, you will need to upload a resume and cover letter.
 You will also be asked to provide three professional references.

 Employment will require a criminal background check.
 It will also require you and your references to answer questions regarding sexual violence and sexual harassment.